Kebby-Quake/block-quake/README.md

 2. Turn off "enhanced models" in the game's display settings.

 ### Uninstall:
 To disable or uninstall the mod, move or delete only the Block-Quake `pak` files from your **ID1** folder.
-If you are unsure which pak files belong to Block-Quake, double check the pak file by opening it with a program like PakScape.
+If you are unsure which pak files belong to Block-Quake, double check the pak contents by opening it with a program like PakScape.
 There will be a folder in the main directory with the title of the Block-Quake mod version.

 ---